-Spinach and cheese is my favorite quiche, but I had a bag of frozen asparagus in the freezer and thought I’d give it a try with a little bit of baby spinach leaves.
+Spinach and cheese is my favorite quiche, but I needed to cook frozen asparagus I had in the freezer and thought I'd give it a try with a little bit of baby spinach leaves.
 The result was delicious and a true morning treat with little effort.

 The quiche kept for almost a week in my fridge.
 I ate if for breakfast and a couple dinners during the weekdays.
 It tasted just as good leftover as it did freshly made.